rich-iannone/stationaRy/README.md

 [1] NA
 ```

-There are other `CYPRESS BOWL`s in the bounding box so we'll have to try again to isolate a single station.
-There are two ways to get a year of `CYPRESS BOWL SNOWBOARD` data (`2010`):
+As this function yielded a data frame with 3 stations (3 stations leading with `CYPRESS BOWL` in their station names), a set of strategies will be used to obtain single station.
+There are two ways to get a year of `CYPRESS BOWL SNOWBOARD` data for `2010`: (1) provide the full name of the station, or (2) use the data frame with multiple stations and specify the row of the target station.

 ```R
 library(stationaRy)